joe-antognini/joe-antognini.github.io/_drafts/2014-11-20-thermal-eccentricities-2.md

 The Soviet-Armenian astronomer Victor Ambartsumian published a paper in 1937, [On the Statistics of Double Stars][3] in which he pointed out an important flaw in Jeans's reasoning.
+(A bibliographic note: the paper was originally written in Russian and it is hard to find an original copy.
+D.
+W. Goldsmith translated it and a copy is hosted on Douglas Heggie's website.)
 In a nutshell, Jeans's fallacy was to affirm the consequent.
 Jeans showed that a thermalized population of binaries should obey the above eccentricity distribution and argued that because this distribution is observed, binaries must be thermalized.
 But Ambartsumian demonstrated that the above eccentricity distribution will be produced under a wide variety of conditions, so it does not follow that the population of binaries has thermalized if the thermal eccentricity distribution is observed.

 ### Deriving eccentricity distributions the easy way